MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-to-set-up-and-publish-kpi-web-services-based-on-account-schedules.md

 ms.date: 10/01/2018
 ms.author: bholtorf
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 9e7adbe575df0b9253ead53ca2a5c782fa27e064
+ms.openlocfilehash: 89ea440851c359db7e08d4f0265a647cb9424330
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="set-up-and-publish-kpi-web-services-based-on-account-schedules"></a>Set Up and Publish KPI Web Services Based on Account Schedules
-In the **Account Schedule KPI Web Service Setup** window, you set up how to show the account-schedule KPI data and which specific account schedules to base the KPIs on.
-When you choose the **Publish Web Service** button, the specified account-schedule KPI data is added to the list of published web services in the **Web Services** window.
+On the **Account Schedule KPI Web Service Setup** page, you set up how to show the account-schedule KPI data and which specific account schedules to base the KPIs on.
+When you choose the **Publish Web Service** button, the specified account-schedule KPI data is added to the list of published web services on the **Web Services** page.

 ## <a name="to-set-up-and-publish-a-kpi-web-service-that-is-based-on-account-schedules"></a>To set up and publish a KPI web service that is based on account schedules
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Account Schedule KPI Web Service Setup**, and then choose the related link.